lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 These steps assume you already have a server running and serving your Jekyll site with Nginx.

----

-Add a new remote on your local machine pointing to your Jekyll site on the remote server, e.g.:
+In the repo on your local machine, add a remote pointing to the repo on the remote server, e.g.:

 ```shell
 git remote add lxmrc alex@lxmrc.com:/home/alex/lxmrc.com